 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

 Hilton’s cobranded American Express cards typically offer some sweet introductory bonuses.
-But we’re now seeing the sweetest ever, perfectly timed in mid-May when earning and burning points for summer stays are top of mind.
+But we’re now seeing the sweetest ever, perfectly timed in mid-October when booking for 2024 travels are top of mind.

-All rejoice: The Hilton Honors American Express Card ($0 annual fee, see rates and fees) and sister card, Hilton Honors American Express Surpass® Card ($95 annual fee, see rates and fees), are making credit card bonus history with their latest promotions.
+All rejoice: The Hilton Honors American Express Card ($0 annual fee, see rates and fees) and its sister card, Hilton Honors American Express Surpass® Card ($150 annual fee, see rates and fees), are making credit card bonus history with their latest promotions.

-On the former card, you’ll earn 80,000 Hilton Honors Bonus Points after spending $1,000 in eligible purchases on the card in the first three months of card membership (terms apply).
-Meanwhile, Hilton Honors American Express Surpass Card is offering 130,000 Hilton Honors Bonus Points after spending $2,000 in the first three months of card membership (terms apply).
+On the former card, you’ll earn 100,000 Hilton Honors Bonus Points after spending $2,000 in eligible purchases on the card in the first six months of card membership (terms apply).
+Meanwhile, the Hilton Honors American Express Surpass Card is offering 170,000 Hilton Honors Bonus Points after spending $3,000 in the first six months of card membership (terms apply).

-At press time, the greater portfolio of Hilton hotels and resorts spans 19 brands, from Waldorf Astoria to the Curio Collection, with 7,000-plus properties across 123 countries and territories.
+At press time, the greater portfolio of Hilton hotels and resorts spans 22 brands, from Waldorf Astoria to the Curio Collection, with 7,000-plus properties across 123 countries and territories.
 Hilton Honors points can be redeemed for stays at any of these hotels, where standard rooms cost between 5,000 points per night and 150,000 points per night, depending on the hotel.
-A Free Night Reward can be used for a standard room at any property, even one that runs an expensive 150,000 points per night.
-(Put in perspective: A top property, like the multi-thousand-dollar-per-night Waldorf Astoria Maldives Ithaafushi, runs at that number while pricey fellow tropical paradise Conrad Bora Bora runs 120K per night for a standard room.)

 Here’s why you should jump on this opportunity now, before it disappears.

-Besides the fact that these cushy bonuses are the highest ever, acquiring them is easier than ever.
-Typically, Hilton credit cards offer great introductory bonuses, but they require quite a bit of spending to fully achieve them.
-For example, the previous top bonus for the Hilton Honors American Express Card required spending $5,000 total on purchases in the first six months to earn all the points.
-With the current offer, all that’s required is spending $1,000 in the first three months to get the bonus.
-Similarly, the threshold for the Surpass has been lowered to $2,000 in the first three months.
+Besides the fact that these cushy bonuses are the highest ever, acquiring them isn’t that difficult.
+For example, a previous top bonus for the Hilton Honors American Express Card required spending $5,000 total on purchases in the first six months to earn all the points.
+With the current offer, all that’s required is spending $2,000 in the first six months to get the bonus.

 Picking the $0 annual-fee card

-To recap, this wow-factor offer on the Hilton Honors American Express Card includes 80,000 Hilton Honors Bonus Points after spending $1,000 in eligible purchases on the card in the first three months of card membership (terms apply).
+To recap, this wow-factor offer on the Hilton Honors American Express Card includes 100,000 Hilton Honors Bonus Points after spending $2,000 in eligible purchases on the card in the first six months of card membership (terms apply).

 Picking the Surpass

-This card has an annual fee of $95, but its benefits are more like those of a high-annual-fee card.
-To start, earnings multipliers in select key categories make it easy to amass points quickly through spending.
-Earn 12 points per dollar at properties in the Hilton portfolio, 6 points per dollar at U.S. restaurants, U.S. supermarkets, and U.S. gas stations, and 3 points per dollar spent on everything else.
+Although the Hilton Honors American Express Surpass Card recently raised its annual fee to $150, its benefits are still more like those of a higher-fee card.
+To start, the card has no foreign transaction fees and has earnings multipliers in select key categories make it easy to amass points quickly through spending.
+Earn 12 points per dollar at properties in the Hilton portfolio, 6 points per dollar at U.S. restaurants, U.S. supermarkets, and U.S. gas stations, 4 points per dollar on U.S. online retail purchases, and 3 points per dollar spent on everything else.

-So to recap this current offer on the Hilton Honors American Express Surpass Card, you’ll earn 130,000 Hilton Honors Bonus Points after spending $2,000 in the first three months of card membership (terms apply).
+So to recap this current offer on the Hilton Honors American Express Surpass Card, you’ll earn 170,000 Hilton Honors Bonus Points after spending $3,000 in the first six months of card membership (terms apply).

 Traveling is great; traveling for free is even better.
 Chances are that with over 7,000 properties under its umbrella, Hilton’s got you covered at your next destination.
-So why not score points—lots of them—and a Free Night Award with either the record-breaking offer for the Hilton Honors American Express Card or the Hilton Honors American Express Surpass Card?
+So why not score points—lots of them—with either the record-breaking offer for the Hilton Honors American Express Card or the Hilton Honors American Express Surpass Card?
 You’ll thank us once you’re luxuriating at your chic hotel in Paris, Bora Bora, or the Maldives, and bragging that you didn’t pay a dime for your stay.

-This article was originally published in March 2023; it was updated on September 15, 2023.
-While the offers mentioned above are accurate at the time of publication, they are subject to change at any time, and may have changed or may no longer be available.
+This article was originally published in March 2023; it was updated on January 18, 2024.
+While the offers mentioned above are accurate at the time of publication, they are no longer available.